makerdao/dai-ui/packages/dai-ui-icons/README.md

 ## Setting Up a Local Dev Environment

-While developing a new icons package, you can link it to your frontend project with `yarn link`.
+While developing a new icons package, you can link it to your frontend project using yalc and monitor for changes with sane.

-1. In the icons package directory, build the package with the "watch" option.
-This will watch your source files and rebuild on any change.
+1. In the icons package directory, first build the package.

-`yarn build:watch`

-2. In a new terminal window, navigate to the `dist` folder created by microbundle and set up the link.

-`yarn link`
+`yarn build`

+2. Publish the packaging to the yalc registry.

+`yalc publish`

+3. Use sane to monitor the files for changes.

+`sane "yalc publish --push" . --wait=10`

-3. Navigate to your frontend project and complete the link.
+4. Navigate to your frontend project and add the package with yalc.

-`yarn link "@makerdao/dai-ui-icons"`
+`yalc add "@makerdao/dai-ui-icons"`

 You should now see updates to your icons package take effect immediately in your frontend project.

-To break the link run `yarn unlink "@makerdao/dai-ui-icons"` in your frontend project, and reinstall the package from npm.
+To remove the linked package run `yalc remove "@makerdao/dai-ui-icons"` and reinstall the package from npm.

 ## Creating an Icons Package